-1. A staff member will address the student and ask him/her to find appropriate clothing to change into or cover up.
-If a student refuses, he/she will be referred to the office.

-- 2. If a student is referred to the office, students will be immediately required to change into something appropriate.
+- 1. A staff member will address the student and ask him/her to find appropriate clothing to change into or cover up.
+If a student refuses, he/she will be referred to the office. - 2.
+If a student is referred to the office, students will be immediately required to change into something appropriate.
 They will wait in the office for a parent to bring them a change of clothes or drive home if they have permission from a parent. - 3.
 If the student misses class, it will be counted as an unexcused absence. - 4.
-A second offense will follow the above guideline as well as result in a detention.
+A second offense will follow the above guideline as well as result in a detention. - Any student not meeting the formal dress code for a formal event will not be admitted to the event.
+There will be no refund for tickets purchased.
 Additional offenses will result in a family meeting with an Administrator.